 row1

-The Auburn University Communications Fellows Program provides faculty with training, best practices and hands-on experience in communicating the impact of their work and expertise to external audiences and in building a national and global reputation for career development, peer engagement and funding success.
+The Auburn University Research Communications Fellows Program provides faculty with training, best practices and hands-on experience in communicating the impact of their work and expertise to external audiences and in building a national and global reputation for career development, peer engagement and funding success.

 -